yousefalm1/gym_management/README.md

-## Bugs
+## Solved bugs

-    - No Bugs
+    - When user has none membership join class btn was still showing.
+    - Staff area edit instructor profile takes two clicks to work.
+    - When user profile created membership choice empty needed to be none membership.

 ## Unsolved Bugs

-    - The javascript file is not to working with the in the staff area section so i had to add the code to the staff area html and classes html to work
+    - The javascript file is not to working with the in the staff area section so i had to add the code to the staff area html and classes html to work.

+    - The 404 and 500 page was was not working it kept giving and error stating "a server error occurred. please contact the administrator"

 # Deployment

 ## Deployment instructions for the project

-## Local deployment:

 *Note:*